 - 1/2 tsp sea salt (plus more for sprinkling)

 - 1/2 cup chocolate chunks

 - Preheat the oven to 350 degrees Fahrenheit.

-- Add all the dry ingredients into a large bowl and mix together.
+- Add all the dry ingredients (except for the chocolate chunks) into a large bowl and mix together.

-- Melt the coconut oil in a microwave and let cool for about 5 minutes.
+- Melt the coconut oil in a microwave for about 10 seconds.

 - Add the coconut oil and all remaining wet ingredients into a separate bowl and whisk together.